LGBTQ themes in anime and manga: Pre-1960s

 Scholars and manga artists generally agree that Osamu Tezuka greatly influenced manga.
 In Tezuka's work, Princess Knight, which began in 1953, the main character fluctuates between feminine and masculine identities.
 Sapphire, the main character of Princess Knight, was born female but was raised as a male to prevent the antagonist, Duke Durlamin, from inheriting the throne.
 Yuricon founder Erica Friedman stated that Sapphire had the hearts of a boy and a girl and that her character created the "Yuri trope of the Girl Prince."
 Tezuka was inspired by Takarazuka Revue, a Japanese all-female musical troupe that performs both feminine and masculine roles.
 Osamu Tezuka grew up in Takarazuka where the troupe is based.
-Some, like Friedman, stated that Nobuko Yoshiya's 1919 story, Yaneura no Nishojo, also known as Two Virgins in the Attic was one of the earliest yuri works.
+Some, like Friedman, stated that Nobuko Yoshiya's 1919 story, Yaneura no Nishojo, also known as Two Virgins in the Attic, was one of the earliest yuri works.
 She argued that the story established common tropes "used in Japanese girls' literature", including in Class S fiction, and influenced anime like Cream Lemon, Strawberry Panic, and Maria Watches Over Us in later years.
-Frieman also points to Otome no Minato in 1938, describing it as a Class S relationship novel and "proto-yuri."
+Friedman also points to Otome no Minato in 1938, describing it as a Class S relationship novel and "proto-yuri."